alexcg1/my-first-jina-app/chapters/article.md

   max_length: 96
 ```

-We first use the built-in `TransformerTorchEncoder` as the Pod's **[Executor](https://github.com/jina-ai/jina/tree/master/docs/chapters/101#executors)**.
-The `with` field is used to specify the parameters we pass to `TransformerTorchEncoder`.
+We first use the built-in `TransformerTorchEncoder` as the Pod's Executor.
+Each Pod has a different Executor based on its task, and an Executor represents an algorithm, in this case encoding.
+The `with` field specifies the parameters we pass to `TransformerTorchEncoder`.

 * `pooling_strategy` - Strategy to merge word embeddings into chunk embedding
 * `model_name`       - Name of the model we're using
 * `max_length`       - Maximum length to truncate tokenized sequences to

-All the other Pods follow similar practices.
-While a Flow differs based on task (indexing or searching), Pods differ based on *what* is being searched.
-If you're doing an image search, you'll follow similar steps to a text search (encode, chunk, index, etc) but the way you do each step is different to working with a text dataset.
-Therefore you'd use different Pods (although they'd have the same kinds of filename, so the Flow doesn't need to be changed to see them.)
+When the Pod runs, data is passed in from the previous Pod, `TransformerTorchEncoder` encodes the data, and the Pod passes the data to the next Pod in the Flow.

-## Troubleshooting
+# Troubleshooting

-### Module not found error
+## Module not found error

 Be sure to run `pip install -r requirements.txt` before beginning, and ensure you have lots of RAM/swap and space in your `tmp` partition (see below issues).
 This may take a while since there are a lot of prerequisites to install.